Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_5_plan.md

 ## Outcome goals
 * Enable better collaborative encoding for projects.
-* Introduce Kanban and other software for task and issue management
+* Introduce Kanban and other software for task and issue management.
 * Create pull requests on the institute repositories.
+* Understand tracking branches, development branches, pull requests as branches.
 * Become comfortable with merge conflicts and using Git.
 * Understand the development algorithm for creating advanced features.
 * Use several advanced features in eXist-db to support research outcomes.